So another week begins. I hope you had a great weekend.

 - fresh tomatoes. sliced

-In a medium mixing bowl, add about 1 cup of the beans and mash it together with the onion, mayo, mustard, relish, and sriracha.
+In a medium mixing bowl, add the refried beans and mash it together with the onion, yogurt, mustard, and sriracha.
 Add in the chopped veggies and nuts then season to taste with salt and pepper.
+Stir in the pinto beans and mix well until combined.

 Serve on a sandwich or as desired.
 Store in an airtight container in the refrigerator.